 County representatives will continue to visit local high schools to register and pre-register students and educate them about the VCA election model.
 While colleges in the county will not be in regular session during the voting period for the June 5, 2018 Election, the Registration & Elections Division will provide information in advance to interested campus organizations.

 INDIVIDUAL VOTER NETWORK

 Outreach and education activities are not limited to organizations.
 Individual voters may serve as part of a support network to alert the Registration & Elections Division to barriers to voting and provide solutions to ensure widespread awareness to the new voting model.
-The Division developed a contact form on its website for this purpose and will provide office contact information at Vote Centers to receive comments.
+The Division is developing a contact form on its website for this purpose and will provide office contact information at Vote Centers to receive comments.

 NON-ENGLISH PREFERENCE VOTERS

 A news release, distributed to all media serving San Mateo County residents, will announce the toll-free voter assistance hotline, which will provide multilingual services.
 Additionally, advertisements in Spanish, Chinese, Filipino and Korean media will be purchased to promote the assistance hotline.
-Media partners, including non-English language media, are in the Addenda.
-The County has incorporated additional media partners from public comments to the Draft EAP.

 Vote Centers which require language assistance have been identified by the California Secretary of State through U.S. Census data.
 Additional identification will be through the public input process, including input provided by the County’s LAAC.